OI-wiki/i18n/docs/index.md

  [![Word Art](https://cdn.jsdelivr.net/npm/oicdn@0.0.1/wordArt.webp)](https://github.com/OI-wiki/OI-wiki)

-Olympiad in Informatics, or **OI**, entered China in 1984, and it is among five major academic competitions.
+Olympiad in Informatics, or **OI**, entered China in 1984, and it is among five major high school academic competitions.
 Since 1989, a national training team for International Olympiad in Informatics, or IOI, will be selected each year.

-International Collegiate Programming Contest, or **ICPC**, is held by ICPC Foundation, and is one of the most influential computing compeitions in colleges。There are two parts in ICPC -- Regionals and World Finals respectively.
+International Collegiate Programming Contest, or **ICPC**, is held by ICPC Foundation, and is one of the most influential computing compeitions in colleges.
+There are two parts in ICPC -- Regionals and World Finals respectively.
 It is also known as ACM compeition since this organization sponsored it in the past.

  **OI Wiki** aims to be a free and lively updated site that integrates resources, in which readers can get interesting and useful knowledge about **competitive programming**.
 There are basic knowledge, frequently seen problems, way of solving problems, and useful tools to help everyone to learn quicker and deeper.